 The curricula of these specializations are internationally harmonized, aiming at providing a comprehensive knowledge of the political, social, cultural, economic and legal environment that conditions and affects the practice of international and European relations.
 The Faculty belongs to a European consortium, which includes Université Libre de Bruxelles, Westfälische Wilhelms-Universität Münster, Università Cattolica del Sacro Cuore Milano, Università degli Studi di Milano, Utrecht University, Università degli Studi di Pisa and University of Sussex.

-The offer of studies of the Faculty, includes, along with the bachelor’s degrees, a wide range of master’s and doctoral specializations.
-Several master’s programmes, such as those in Diplomacy and International Relations, Transatlantic Stuides, International Relations, Foreign Policy and Crisis Management or Etudes Politiques Européenes Comparées, are entirely available in foreign languages, whereas the programme in International Communication offers half of the courses in a foriegn language.
+The offer of studies of the Faculty includes, along with the bachelor’s degrees, a wide range of master’s and doctoral specializations.
+Several master’s programmes, such as those in Cultural Diplomacy and International Relations, International Relations, Foreign Policy and Crisis Management, Transatlantic Stuides, or Etudes Politiques Européenes Comparées, are entirely available in foreign languages, whereas the programme in International Communication offers half of the courses in a foriegn language.

 Starting with 2001, Romania became eligible for the Jean Monnet European Programme.
 In this context, the European Commission selected the Faculty of European Studies for a Jean Monnet Chair with the title European Construction Stages of Enlargement, for the period 2001-2004, and a Jean Monnet Module, with the title The European Business Environment, for the period 2003-2006.